DeepakVadgama/deepakvadgama.github.io/_posts/blog/2017-01-23-spring-boot-wonders.md

   - spring
 ---

 Spring Boot is mighty powerful.
-It allows for multitude of functionalities with minimal code (thanks to annotation processing & sensible defaults).
+It enables multitude of functionalities with minimal amount of code (thanks to annotation processing & sensible defaults).

 Listed below are a few features I've been using in a new project.
-I am creating a pre-configured scaffolded code repository, will share the same with you soon.
+I am creating a pre-configured scaffold code repository, will share the same soon.

 - [General](#general)
   * [Profiles](#profiles)